 His work has likewise been covered by the international press, including The Economist, The Wall Street Journal, New York Times, The Washington Post, The Times (of London), The Globe and Mail, Der Spiegel, Telemundo, The Times of India and more.

-Garcia currently serves on the editorial boards of the Journal of Personality and Social Psychology and the Journal of Behavioral Decision Making.
-He is an elected fellow of the Society of Experimental Social Psychology.
+Garcia currently serves on the editorial boards of the Journal of Personality and Social Psychology, where he is also an incoming Associate Editor, and the Journal of Behavioral Decision Making.
+He is an Elected Fellow of the Society for Personality and Social Psychology and an Elected Member of the Society of Experimental Social Psychology.
 Garcia is a graduate of Stanford, Harvard, and Princeton.